Lombardi lifts Northern Illinois past Georgia Tech, 22-21

 THE TAKEAWAY

 Northern Illinois: Lombardi’s experience showed as he directed the Huskies’ run-first offense led by Waylee, who had a 35-yard touchdown run in the first quarter.
-The Huskies leaned on their physical offensive line, which more than held its own.
+The Huskies leaned on their physical offensive line.
+The low point came when safety Devin Lafayette suffered an apparent left leg injury late in the first half and was taken off the field in an ambulance.

+Georgia Tech: The Yellow Jackets outgained the Huskies 429-301, including 273 yards rushing.
+Jahmyr Gibbs ran for 99 yards on 20 carries.
+Mason added 96 yards.
+Georgia Tech claimed a dominant 25-15 advantage in first downs.
+Ultimately, the Yellow Jackets were hurt by their inability to turn the yards into points.

-Georgia Tech: Coach Geoff Collins appeared to allow fans to influence a key decision when North Illinois led 14-7.
+Collins appeared to allow fans to influence a key decision when North Illinois led 14-7.
 He sent his offense back on the field for a fourth-and-goal play at the Northern Illinois 2 after fans booed when kicker Brent Cimaglia, who missed two field goal attempts in the first half, came onto the field.

-Collins used his second timeout to reconsider his plan, setting up a failed fourth-down play when McGowan was ruled out of bounds.
+The change set up the failed fourth-down play when McGowan was ruled out of bounds.

+The lost points from a potential short field goal could have changed decisions in the final minute.

 UP NEXT